What actions are creditors generally prohibited from taking?

 What if I don't agree with an order that is entered by the court?

 You may do one of two things within fourteen (14) days of the entry of the order.
-You may either file a Motion for Reconsideration of the matter before the Bankruptcy Court, or you may file a Notice of Appeal (Form 17) of the order and pay the applicable filing fee.
-Both documents must be filed with the Bankruptcy Court within 14 calendar days of the date the order or judgment is entered on the Bankruptcy Court’s docket.
-Appeals are automatically referred to the First Circuit Bankruptcy Appellate Panel (BAP), unless the party filing the appeal also files an election to have the appeal be heard instead by the Rhode Island U.S. District Court The appellant's election to proceed in the U.S. District Court must be made on a separate document using Local Bankruptcy Form S, and must be filed at the same time the appeal is filed.
-If the party filing the appeal does not desire to have the appeal heard by the U.S. District Court, other parties to the appeal (the appellees) may opt to do so, but there are time limitations on when this can be done.
+You may either file a Motion for Reconsideration of the matter before the Bankruptcy Court, or you may file a Notice of Appeal and Statement of Election (Official Form 17A) of the order and pay the applicable filing fee.
+Either document must be filed with the Bankruptcy Court within 14 calendar days of the date the order or judgment is entered on the Bankruptcy Court’s docket.
+Appeals are automatically referred to the First Circuit Bankruptcy Appellate Panel (BAP), unless you fill out Part 4 of the Notice of Appeal and Statement of Election to have the appeal heard by the U.S. District Court.
+If you do not desire to have the appeal heard by the U.S. District Court, other parties to the appeal (the appellees) may opt to do so, but there are time limitations on when this can be done.
 See 28 U.S.C. §158(c)(1).

 What if I have an emergency filing after business hours?

 To file an emergency bankruptcy petition with the Clerk after regular business hours, or for any other type of emergency filing, please refer to the emergency section of this Self Help Page on the website for instructions.
 For electronic filers, the CM/ECF system is available 24 hours a day.

 What if I need to amend schedules other than D, E or F?

 All other schedules may be amended without a fee.
 Schedules are amended by submitting the new schedules entitled Amended, signed by the debtor(s), and clearly noting the nature of the amendment (change) using a bolded or italicized font, or underlining the change(s).
 (See forms)